Web Developer Equipment

 Then of course there is the cloud, why would we need good hardware when we do everything on the cloud these days!

-Two people pretending to be in an Apple commerical with text saying I'm a PC and I'm a Mac and because everything is done on the internet, we are both useless Thanks to Ryan McDonough for creating this image when I couldn't find the original.
+Two people pretending to be in an Apple commerical with text saying I'm a PC and I'm a Mac and because everything is done on the internet, we are both useless

-Funny picture aside, it is true, there are many things we used to think we needed to process on our hardware that we now do on someone else's over the internet, I think so far the pinnacle of this is something like the Chomebook which doesn't allow you to easily code directly on it, but with a plethora of web services that allow you to code with them it isn't really an issue.
+Funny picture aside, it is true, there are many things we used to think we needed to process on our hardware that we now do on someone else’s over the internet, I think so far the pinnacle of this is something like the Chromebook which doesn’t allow you to easily code directly on it, but with a plethora of web services that allow you to code with them it isn’t really an issue.

 The next question then is do web developers need high bandwidth?
 For me there is nothing to think about, bigger is better and I think the faster your internet speed the more productive you can be in this day and age.

-We download and upload large files more than we probably realise, and with the amount of events and tutorials that are either live streaming or high quality downloads/playback the bigger your pipe the quicker you can get access to this content.
+We download and upload large files more than we realise, and with the amount of events and tutorials that are either live streaming or high quality downloads/playback the bigger your pipe the quicker you can get access to this content.
 The only potential upside to having a slow internet connection is that it would really give you an appreciation that your site needs to be performant when being forced through narrow pipes, but we have plenty of tools that allow us to check if that is the case without actually limiting ourselves.

 Side note; If you do want to throttle your bandwidth for any reason, I made a quick script that will work on *nix machines and Mac OS X.

-One best of both worlds example would be to have the best gear money can buy but be ultra strict about spotting failings in your current workflow, basically finding anytime you have to type something over and over again, or anytime you need to complete a series of events, make sure you log them and attempt to eliminate them.
+One best of both worlds example would be to have the best gear money can buy but be ultra strict about spotting failings in your current workflow, finding anytime you have to type something over and over again, or anytime you need to complete a series of events, make sure you log them and attempt to eliminate them.

 An example this of occurred to me just this morning, I use the terminal a lot in web development and I am working on one main project right now which is located in my Sites directory.
 So every morning I would turn on my machine, open the terminal and type cd ~/Sites/ExamTime, it is only a couple of key strokes to do this, but I have better things to be doing that moving into a directory every morning (or every time I close a terminal window by mistake) a quick visit to the settings panel and I have made my terminal do those key strokes for me, I will never need to worry about that again.

-To wrap up my admittedly rather loose thinking on the subject I suppose I should share my setup, before I do, I would love to hear your thoughts on the subject, via our contact page
+To wrap up my admittedly rather loose thinking on the subject I suppose I should share my setup, before I do, I would love to hear your thoughts on the subject, via our contact page.

 I hack on an early 2011 MacBook Pro with 16GB of RAM and an i5 Processor, I have a 255GB SSD in it and it is running Mountain Lion.